Private Norman Walter Brodie

 Norman Walter Brodie was born in Consett, Co.
 Durham to Robert John and Isabella Brodie (nee Patterson) who were married in Consett in 1891.
 They had three children including:

-Isabella was the niece of Richard Murray JP, CC (County Councillor), founder of the Richard Murray Hospital in Blackhill near Consett.
-Richard Murray was a brewer, spirit merchant and all round entrepreneur.
+His mother, Isabella was the niece of Richard Murray JP, CC (County Councillor), founder of the Richard Murray Hospital in Blackhill near Consett.
+He was a brewer, spirit merchant and all round entrepreneur.

 Norman’s father, Robert John Brodie was the son of Adam and Tamar Brodie, an accountant; Robert was variously a fishmonger, theatrical agent, engine driver and towards the end of his life a bookkeeper.